shdwp/autoparis/README.md

 ### Usage
 Autoparis is a cli-tool, located in __bin/autoparis.php__.
 You can get help trough __--help__.
 Autoparis has behavior like django's tool.
-By default, autoparis will update all schemes for models returned by **lookup_models()** Like django, autoparis will not modify you'r tables if you dont provide __--force__ option, __becose that action can damage you'r data__, so dont run it on production db's.
+By default, autoparis will update all schemes for models returned by **lookup_models()** Like django, autoparis will not modify your tables if you dont provide __--force__ option, because that action can damage  data, so dont run it on production databases.

 ## Documentation
 There is [documentation](http://github.com/shadowprince/autoparis/wiki), that covers few topics that might be unclear and usefull.